hotmeshio/pluck-typescript/README.md

 }
 ```

 **Hooks** are authored as ordinary JavaScript, but since they run as reentrant processes, you can include `Pluck.MeshOS` extensions.
 This example showcases a few, including one you wouldn't expect: it sends a newsletter and then *sleeps for a month*.
-Add support transactionally-backed, recurring subroutines with just a few lines of code.
+Add support for transactionally-backed, recurring subroutines with just a few lines of code.

 ```javascript